matthewleach/enki-web/web/best-practices/close-all-html-elements.md

 Also, certain tags in HTML5 do not have to have an open tag either, like the `<body>`, `<head>`, `<html>`, etc..
 However, for easier readability for many developers, it is best to use both the starting and ending tags of an HTML element.

-In HTML5, this is unusual, but valid and currently encouraged by Google:
+In HTML5, this is still a bit unusual today, but valid and currently encouraged by Google:

 ```
 <!-- Not recommended by Google-->